How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 These companies will typically pick your dishwasher and anything else you want to get rid of for a fee.

-Renting a dumpster is also an excellent alternative to junk removal companies, especially if you need to dispose of multiple items.
+In my experience, renting a dumpster is also an excellent alternative to junk removal companies, especially if you need to dispose of multiple items.

 Why Not Just Trash Your Dishwasher?

-#1 Prevents Environmental Degradation
+#1 Environmental Degradation

 As you may already know, most dishwashers are made up of steel and other plastic parts.

-#2 Saves You from Hefty Fines
+#2 Hefty Fines

 Conclusion